NHLI-Respiratory-Epi/drug-codelist-creation/README.md

         - *-mesilate*

 ### Step 2: Search the product dictionary using the search terms
-- Import the product dictionary that includes the drugs contained within the electronic healthcare record (EHR) database that you will use with your codelist.
+- Import the product dictionary that includes the drugs contained within the electronic healthcare record (EHR) database that you are creating your codelist for.
 - Search the dictionary for each of your search terms defined in [Step 1](#step-1-identify-search-terms), ensuring that the dictionary terms are passed through a `lower()` function to avoid missing matches due to differing case.
-- Once you have searched the dictionary for all your terms, keep only the SNOMED CT terms that matched with at least 1 of your search terms.

-```
     - Using CPRD Aurum as an example we search through lower(term), lower(productname), and lower(drugsubstancename) variables
+- Once you have searched the dictionary for all your terms, keep only the terms that matched with at least 1 of your search terms.

 ```

-- Before searching using your collated list, import the database’s drug “dictionary” as a text file.
-- Import all “attribute” variables searched upon as *strings*.
+```

 - **2a) Search database drug dictionary**
 	- **2a(i) chemical + proprietary term search**    (proprietary terms OPTIONAL - database dependent)
 	    - This automated search for (i) puts chemical and proprietary terms within each drug list (child lists) nested within broader value sets (parent lists)
 	    - For example, the *Stata* coding for BNF Ch.
 2.5.1 would have an *ambrisentan_list:* (`"*ambrisentan*" "*volibris*"`) and a *bosentan_list:* (`"*bosentan*" "*stayveer*" "*tracleer*"`)
 	    - These two lists would be nested within the value set list for Ch.
 2.5.1 for vasodilator anti-hypertensives: (`"*ambrisentan_list*" "*bosentan_list*"`.......others......)

 ### Step 3: [OPTIONAL] Use drug class to find additional drugs
+- mention that should be imported as string in step2
 - Consider syntax with slashes (e.g., in *Stata* coding: `"*/ 302*"` and `"302*"` for Ch.
 3.2 BNF)
 - When searching the dictionary for each of your terms defined in [Step 1](#step-1-identify-search-terms), ensure dictionary terms passed through a `lower()` function to avoid missing matches due to differing case
 - Tag outstanding codes identified by searching on underlying ontology; Repeat 2-3 iteratively**    (OPTIONAL - database dependent)